tac-eillA/Constellation/README.md

 This runs your docker image with the name constellation and binds the port 3000 within your docker image to port 8080 on your local machine.

-> Note that the html2jade.zip file will need to be unziped and installed/run in the same way but inside its own directory.
-It was origianlly a seperate project that I added to make contribution easier for non-jade programmers.

 # Contributing

 I am more than happy to welcome anyone and everyone who wants to contribute to this project.
 To do so, just fork the respository, create your changes, and submit a pull request back.